swei5/michigan_notes/EECS-485/13 OS, Parallelism.md

 It might occur that there are multiple ways to interleave the operations from `t1` and `t2`.
 - Possible outputs include `hello, world, hello, world`, whereas it's impossible to see something like `world, hello, world, hello`
+	- `hello` must come before `world` within the same thread, but the order in which the OS calls the threads is totally random
+		- `t1->t2->t1->t2`, `t1->t1->t2->t2`, `t1->t2->t2->t1`, etc.

-This is oftentimes unpredictable when the OS decides when threads take turns.
+This is oftentimes **unpredictable** when the OS decides when threads take turns.
-- Different timing means different thread order means different output
+- Different timing results in different thread order which results in different output
+	- Ordering within each thread is **sequential**
+	- Global ordering are determined by the OS - random

 Thus, we might want to find a way to merge multiple threads together into global order, without producing incorrect results.
 This leads us to **locks**.